Can We Move On: From the Trope of the Woman Who Perfectly Balances Sanskaar and Sexiness

 Can We Move On: From The Long‑Suffering Woman Trope As A Vehicle To Highlight Men’s Virtues

 To prevent him from seeking affection elsewhere — as though his philandering were justified — his mother good-naturedly advises his wife: “Tu uski premika ban, biwi nahi [Be his lover, not his wife].”
-Eventually, he leaves his “lover” Rupali, because she never managed to be as sanskaari as his wife, who has, by now, worn enough mini skirts to convince him she is capable of balancing her sanskaar with sexiness.
+Yet, eventually, he leaves his “lover” Rupali too — because she never managed to be as sanskaari as his wife, who has, by now, worn enough mini skirts to convince him she is capable of balancing her sanskaar with sexiness.
 So, naturally, Pendulum swings back to her.

 Unfortunately, we forgot to leave behind Pendulum’s expectations of women as we made our way into the 2000s — or even the 2010s.
 In 2018’s Veere Di Wedding, a man chooses to divorce his wife because she, too, failed to find the perfect balance between sexiness and sanskaar.
 Like Rupali, she lacked sanskaar because why else would she dare to masturbate in the privacy of her own bedroom?